mondele/btt-writer-docs/docs/tImport.rst

 * Cancel: Tapping Cancel closes the message and the project does not get imported.

 * Overwrite Project

-  * **Warning**: Choosing to overwrite the project removes all information on the computer related to the previous local project and substitutes it with the information from the imported project.
+.. warning:: Choosing to overwrite the project removes all information on the computer related to the previous local project and substitutes it with the information from the imported project.

+  * **Warning**:

   * We recommend that you do not choose this option if you have previously uploaded the project to the server.